 The families of $n$-monogenized fields studied by Bhargava, Hanke, Shankar, Siad, and Swaminathan \cite{BhargavaHankeShankar, 2011.08834, 2011.08842, Swaminathan, ShankarSiadSwaminathan} are also (partly) gyroscopic, though in a different way.
 The spin structure in this case is $\sigma = nf'(\beta)$, where $\beta$ is an $n$-monogenizer and $f$ is its minimal polynomial.
-The works cited above show that these families also exhibit boosts in the distribution of their class groups.
-Thus, arithmetic spin structures give a common framework for understanding how algebraic properties of families of number fields impact the distribution of the class group.
+These works show that these families also exhibit boosts in the distribution of their class groups.
+Thus, spin structures give a common framework for understanding how algebraic properties of families of number fields impact the distribution of the class group.